Buddleia is a shrub that exhibits beautiful bunches of flowers that butterflies delight in.

 Cut back as much as you wish, it will grow back even nicer and should bloom even more.

-- If you don’t prune the butterfly bush, it will end up growing sparse.
+- If you don’t prune the butterfly bush, it will end up growing sparse and leggy instead.

 Watering and adding fertilizer